ucas-vg/TOV_mmdetection/README.md

 conda install scikit-image
 ```

-[note]: if your need to modified from origin mmdetection code, see [here](exp/doc/code_modify.md), otherwise do not need any other modified.

 #### download and project setting

+[note]: if your need to modified from origin mmdetection code, see [here](exp/doc/code_modify.md), otherwise do following download and setting command is enough.

 ```shell script
 git clone https://github.com/ucas-vg/TOV_mmdetection # from github